perrettymea/YOLO-WAL-fluid-detection-WCI-data/README.md

 This manual method must be used for all raw files before inference.

-:arrow_forward:If you have another software/code than Globe that can extract pings from the water column and represent it as a 2D-cartesian-matrix format (numpy, as with g3D), you can direct it to the neural network for inference.
+:arrow_forward:If you have software/code other than Globe that can extract pings from the water column and represent it as a 2D-cartesian-matrix format (numpy, as with g3D), you can direct it to the neural network for inference.

-### Bonus: Water column visualization
+### Bonus: Water-column visualization

 GLOBE can also help you to visualize 2D water column data ping per ping by selecting the **xsf** file :arrow_forward: Open with :arrow_forward: Water Column 2D viewer.